Get The Help You Need (504) 586-5200

 CP can develop due to genetics, in which case it is not preventable.
 In some cases, though, it develops as a result of injury or illness before, during, or shortly after birth.

-If your child has cerebral palsy and you think it developed as a direct result of negligent care during labor and delivery, a brain injury attorney from The Bowling Christiansen Law Firm may be able to help.
+If your child has cerebral palsy and you think it developed as a direct result of negligent care during labor and delivery, a brain injury attorney from The Bowling Law Firm may be able to help.
 Call (504) 586-5200 to schedule a consultation with a birth injury lawyer in New Orleans.

 What Are the Risk Factors of Cerebral Palsy?